Summary

 We will share data on the Outcomes Framework website every 3 months.

-We will also share another report at the end of 2023.
+We will also share another report at the start of 2025.

 Governments also wrote a plan about making data better.